folivoraAI/BetterTouchToolPlugins/README.md

 ## Installing Plugins into BTT

 You can install the plugins into BTT by double-clicking them or by copying them to ~/Library/Application Support/BetterTouchTool/Plugins
 You can configure these plugins in BetterTouchTool - they will be listed under "Touch Bar Plugins" in the Touch Bar widget selector popover.
+Action plugins will appear in the standard action selector popup.